code-charity/youtube/.github/ISSUE_TEMPLATE/feature-request---suggestion---idea.md

 ---
 name: Feature request / suggestion / idea
 about: Suggest an idea for this project
-title: "(IDEA)"
+title: ''
-labels: Help Wanted
+labels: Feature request
 assignees: ''

 ---